kplaube/django-simple-links/README.md

 A pluggable application for adding a list of links (like a blogroll) to your Django project.

-## Disclaimer

-Unfortunately, `simple_links` doesn't support Django>=1.7 and Python>=3.
-But we are working on making the app runs in the last versions of Python and Django.

 ## Installing

 You can install the app through `pip`: